 However, the university or college choice is so unique, and what may be a good option for one may not suit another person.
 The College Board created an online tool to find a perfect fit college just for you based on your situation.
 On their website you may create a free account and by using available filters you can create your own college list: do you want to go to a small college or a big university, located in a town or a suburb, what is your grade point average, do you have any clubs that you absolutely wish to attend, are you ready to pay yourself or you would need financial aid, how much (%) of financial aid you may need, and so on.
 Each time you enter your criteria, your choices are being narrowed down, and the list will feature colleges of a potential perfect fit just for you.

 It maybe interesting to know that during the last few years many USA colleges and universities started de-emphasizing SAT or ACT tests, and the National Centre for Fair & Open Testing keeps an updated list of those colleges.
-About 2/3 have abolished this requirement due to COVID pandemic, but many of these educational institutions were test flexible or test optional also before that, which simplifies admission procedure and allows a more holistic assesment of student application file.
+Test flexible or test optional admission procedure allows a more holistic assesment of student application file.

 Have we missed something?
 Do you know a destination worth to consider which many tend to forget?
 Then please send us an email and we will update this article with your suggestion!